dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 ## Debug The Method

 Double check the breakpoint is in place on the method and then call it from the object.
-Next step is to run your script and hit your breakpoint.
+Next step is to run your script and let it hit your breakpoint.
-At this point its the traditional debugging experience.
+From here, it's the traditional debugging experience.
 Here's what the code would look like to execute the ```Test``` method and restore my ```VerbosePreference``` variable.